Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Further Analysis and Discussion

 \subsection{Selection for A Flexible Rate-Relevance Tradeoff}

-We investigate the property for optimal selection in this part.
-We indicate that there exists optimal selections at the performance limits of all receivers and transmitters, i.e., $|{\mathcal K}_t| = E_t$ for all receivers $t \in \mathcal{T}$ and $|{\mathcal T}_k| = E_k$ for all transmitters $k \in \mathcal{K}$ in a degenerate case that $\beta \to 0$.
-Formally, \begin{proposition} There always exists a selection $\bm \upsilon^\star$ that is optimal corresponding to (\ref{obj_MDIB}) with $|{\mathcal K}_t^\star|=E_t$ for any $t\in\mathcal{T}$ and $|{\mathcal T}_k| = E_k$ for any $k \in \mathcal{K}$ at $\beta \to 0$. \end{proposition} \begin{proof} For details, please see Appendix C. \end{proof} \begin{corollary} There always exists a selection policy $\bm \upsilon_{\text{\rm p}}^\star$ that is optimal corresponding to (\ref{obj_PoMDIB}) with $\|\hat{\bm a}_t^\star\|=E_t$ for any $t\in\mathcal{T}$ and $\|{\bm a}_{{\mathcal T}}^{( k )}\| = E_k$ for any $k \in \mathcal{K}$ at $\beta \to 0$. \end{corollary} \begin{proof} It directly follows from (\ref{eq_thm2_2}) and Proposition \ref{prop_2}. \end{proof} \begin{remark} In the case $\beta \to 0$, communication costs essentially captured by MI are ignored.
+We study properties of optimal selection $\arg\min_{a}\mathcal{R}(a)$ in this part.
+We indicate that we can only claim the existence of optimal selection at the capacity limits of all receivers and transmitters, i.e., $|{\mathcal K}_t| = E_t$ for all receivers $t \in \mathcal{T}$ and $|\mathcal{M}_k| = E_k$ for all transmitters $k \in \mathcal{K}$ in a degenerate case that $\beta \to 0$. \emph{For general cases, the optimal selection may not exist.} Formally, \begin{proposition} Without the rate limit, i.e., $\beta \to 0$, there always exists a selection $\upsilon^\star$ that is optimal corresponding to (\ref{obj_MDIB}) with $|{\mathcal K}_t^\star|=E_t$ for any $t\in\mathcal{T}$ and $|\mathcal{M}_k^\star| = E_k$ for any $k \in \mathcal{K}$. \end{proposition} \begin{proof} For details, please see Appendix \ref{apdx_C}. \end{proof} \begin{corollary} Without the rate limit, i.e., $\beta \to 0$, there always exists a selection policy $\upsilon_{p}^\star$ that is optimal corresponding to (\ref{obj_PTADIB}) with $\|{\bm a}_{{t}}^\star\|=E_t$ for any $t\in\mathcal{T}$ and $\|\sum_t{\bm a}_{k,t}^{( k ),\star}\| = E_k$ for any $k \in \mathcal{K}$. \end{corollary} \begin{proof} It directly follows from (\ref{eq_thm2_2}) and Proposition \ref{prop_2}. \end{proof} \begin{remark} In the case $\beta \to 0$, communication costs essentially captured by MI are ignored.
 That is, evaluating relevance-rate tradeoff from (\ref{obj_MDIB}) degenerates to evaluating task relevance between transmitters' modalities and receivers only.
 This results that the more modalities are provided for a receiver, the better the performance evaluated by (\ref{obj_MDIB}), because communication is free. \emph{In the general case $\beta > 0$, Proposition \ref{prop_2} and Corollary \ref{coro_1} do not hold.} It indicates that the optimal selection does not necessarily exist on the boundary; it may also be located within the interior since the non-degenerate tradeoff works.
-This also illustrates that PoM$^2$-DIB is more flexible than DIB since the selection participates in the tradeoff.
+This also illustrates that TADIB is more flexible than DIB since the selection participates in the tradeoff.
 An interesting extreme case is that even if we relax constraints, i.e., communication links and computation capabilities, $E_k$ and $E_t$, to infinity, the optimal participation may not be the full participation either.
-We show the existence of this case in Fig. 5-6, Appendix D. \end{remark} \begin{remark} If hard constraints (\ref{eq_st}) and (\ref{eq_st_reverse}) are explicitly given, we can find $\bm \upsilon_{\text{\rm p}}^\star$ through our carefully constructed PoM$^2$-DIB.
-But sometimes in practical design, we only have a "tendency" that, given inference quality, we hope that all devices have as few connections as possible with others.
-In this case, we can leverage the general multiplier rule \cite{clarke2013functional} to transform (\ref{eq_st}) and (\ref{eq_st_reverse}) as additional penalties to the optimization objective, i.e., $\sum_k\|{\bm a}_{{\mathcal T}}^{( k )}\| + \sum_t \|\hat{\bm a}_{{t}}\|$, with a multiplier $\gamma$ to form a three-way tradeoff among rate, relevance, and communication link.
-For details, please see Fig. 7-8, Appendix D. \end{remark}
+We show the existence of this case in Fig. \ref{fig:5}-\ref{fig:6}. \end{remark} \begin{remark} If hard constraints (\ref{eq_st}) and (\ref{eq_st_reverse}) are explicitly given, we can find $\upsilon_{p}^\star$ through our carefully constructed $p$TADIB.
+But sometimes in practice, we only have a tendency that, given a level of inference quality, we hope that all devices have as few modality-task links as possible with others for efficient transmission.
+Since the simpler network connection topology implies lower complexity of scheduling, synchronization, and communication at the physical system level.
+In this case, we use the general multsiplier rule \cite{clarke2013functional} to let the count of $a$, i.e., $|a|$, as a penalty to the optimization objective with a multiplier $\gamma$ to form a three-way tradeoff among rate, relevance, and the number of links.
+We show the example in Fig. \ref{fig:7}-\ref{fig:8}. \end{remark}